interdevel/submissions-counter-for-flamingo/README.md

 == Description ==

-The **Flamingo Counter** provides a simple shortcode that you can use in any page or post to show how many submissions are stored in forms created with Contact Form 7.
+The plugin **Submissions Counter for Flamingo** provides a simple shortcode that you can use in any page or post to show how many submissions are stored in forms created with Contact Form 7.

 == Installation ==